monger/Spring-Security-Multi-Auth-Manager-Test/README.md

 _A little background..._

-I was involved with two separate projects that both required the rare feature of providing two entirely distinct authentication providers for a single web application.
+I was involved with two separate projects that both required the rare feature of providing two entirely distinct authentication managers for a single web application.

-One authentication provider handled authenticating admin users against an LDAP server.
+One authentication manager handled authenticating admin users against an LDAP server.
 The admin users would log into the web application through a standard, secured HTML login page.

-The other authentication provider handled authenticating web service consumers.
+The other authentication manager handled authenticating web service consumers.
 In one project the consumers consumed Hessian services while the other project provided REST services for consumption.
 In both projects, the application itself held the authentication information, stored in the database.